Press-fit PCB Pins for Plated Through-Holes

 Some of these pins include vent features to facilitate soldering.
 Vents may be located at the base of the body above the press-fit feature for press-fitting before soldering.
 This is sometimes preferred to control perpendicularity, to prevent float during the assembly process, to provide additional mechanical strength or for high current applications.
 When vents are located at the pin end, they are useful to end users of the device needing to solder the component to their board.
 Vents can be machined at both locations if the application requires it.

-For more information, use the links to the right for additional product details, to find related products, or contact Mill-Max Technical Services for additional questions.
+For more information use the links to the right for additional product details, to order a sample, or to find related products.